-If you or a loved one is injured or killed by a drunk driver, it may also be possible to bring a lawsuit against the establishment that served the drunk driver alcohol prior to the crash.
-In Texas, as in many other states, bar, restaurant and business owners that sell or serve alcohol have a legal duty to ensure their staff doesn’t over-serve or sell alcohol to obviously intoxicated patrons.
+Were you or a loved one injured or killed by a drunk driver?
+You are in the right place.
+Here at Scott Law Firm, we have experienced dram shop attorneys in Conroe to help you relieve your pain.
+Our trained attorneys can help bring a lawsuit against the establishment that served the drunk driver alcohol prior to the crash.
+In Texas, like many other states; bars, restaurants and businesses that sell or serve alcohol have a legal duty to not over-serve or sell alcohol to obviously intoxicated people.
 These “dram shop” laws also apply to social hosts who provide alcohol at parties or events.

 Liability of Bars and Restaurants in Drunk Driving Accidents

-Under dram shop laws, bar and restaurant owners can be held liable in certain cases involving drunk drivers.
-It’s important to note that dram shop laws don’t absolve the drunk driver of his or her actions, and if the bar or establishment is shown to have served a minor or over-served an obviously intoxicated person, that establishment can be held liable for a portion of the damages in association with their liability in the incident.
+It’s important to note that dram shop laws don’t absolve the drunk driver of his or her actions.
+Bar and restaurant owners can be held liable in certain cases involving drunk drivers.
+If the bar or establishment is shown to have served a minor or over-served an obviously intoxicated person, that establishment can be held liable for a portion of the damages caused in the incident.

 Serving alcohol requires great care and responsibility on the part of the establishment.
-Under the Texas Dram Shop Act, bars and restaurants that serve alcohol agree to follow these laws in order to keep patrons and others in the community safe.
+Bars and restaurants, that serve alcohol, agree to follow these laws in order to keep people and others in the community safe.

 Elements of a Dram Shop Case

-- Alcohol was sold or given to a minor under the age of 18, or
+- Alcohol sold or given to a minor under the age of 18;

 - The intoxication was a “proximate” or foreseeable cause of the injuries suffered.